muratk3n/thirdwave/en/tweets/2019/week43.md

 Then, it might be a good idea to force comps to share their entire user graph, and the easiest way to do that would be to break them up, same user should be able to login from FB1, FB2 and see their all friends.
+Well maybe this is more of a cloning, than a break-up.
 Hell distribute traffic from main domain name to either 1 or 2 to give the second comp a headstart (e-z to implement at load-balancing or even DNS level)...
 Then the third, fourth company would have an easier time to join in.

 *2019-10-23 9:4:17*